Back to Blog

 • Clams installed

 Phoenix's CSV export does not include the on-chain addresses where you deposited funds.
-Without these addresses, Clams will treat all deposits as income.
+Without those addresses, Clams cannot match a deposit to one of your other wallets, so it treats the deposit as income.

-Why this matters: If you funded your Phoenix wallet from another wallet (like an exchange or hardware wallet), Clams can only recognize it as a transfer if the deposit address is included in the CSV.
-Otherwise, it appears as income.
+Why this matters: If you funded your Phoenix wallet from another wallet (like an exchange or hardware wallet), Clams can only recognize it as a transfer if it can see both sides.
+The most reliable way to get accurate transfer detection is to connect your other wallets to Clams (via Xpub or Descriptor) so Clams sees the matching outgoing transaction.
+Your balance is correct either way; this only affects whether a deposit is labeled as a transfer or as income.

 Export Your Phoenix CSV